ptm108/codeine-django/README.md

 ### 2. **(OPTIONAL)** Deploy RabbitMQ and Celery

 We are using RabbitMQ and Celery to schedule notifications.
-This is optional you have trouble deploying the RabbitMQ server.
+This is optional if you have trouble deploying the RabbitMQ server.
 Perform the following in a separate terminal.

 **Windows:**
 First go to C:\Program Files\RabbitMQ Server\rabbitmq_server-3.8.14\sbin then run command prompt as administrator and run: `rabbitmq-server restart`.